Tengoku e Yōkoso: Promotion and release

 As the theme song for Atami no Sōsakan, the song was played during the ending sequences of each episode, and was utilised in promotional commercials and trailers for the drama.
 The band performed the song at Music Station on August 27, 2010.
 Tokyo Jihen were featured in issues of Rockin' On Japan and Switch to promote the release, as well as the NHK program The Star airing an interview with Sheena.

 The song was first performed at the EMI Rocks festival on November 6, 2010.
-The "For the Disc" version of the song was performed in Tokyo Jihen's Discovery tour (2011), while the single version during their farewell tour Bon Voyage (2012).
+The "For the Disc" version of the song was performed in Tokyo Jihen's Discovery tour (2011), while the single version was during their farewell tour Bon Voyage (2012).
 Sheena also performed a version during her Chotto Shita Reco-hatsu mini-tour as a solo artist in 2014.

 A music video for the "Tokyo Bay Ver." was created for the CS Channel DVD's credits, directed by Yuichi Kodama.

 Critical reception

-CDJournal reviewers praised the song's "troubling atmosphere", noting that it fit well with the drama.
+CDJournal reviewers praised the song's "troubling atmosphere", noting that it fits well with the drama.
 They were especially impressed by both Sheena's vocals, and with the song's finale, when it develops into a "violent" band sound.
-For the Dai Hakken album version, they praised the Sheena's songwriting abilities in making a "melody that moves in half-tones", as well as member Ukigumo's guitar techniques.
+For the Dai Hakken album version, they praised Sheena's songwriting abilities in making a "melody that moves in half-tones", as well as member Ukigumo's guitar techniques.